sdnfv/openNetVM/style/github-action-style.md

 ## Github Actions

 The **.github/workflows/Linter.yml** script is triggered when pull request are opened.
 The workflow is automatically re-run when a pull request is made. \
-The workflow has five seperate jobs that run concurrenly.
+The workflow has five seperate jobs that run concurrently.

 * **Branch** -- Checks if the user has made PR to the correct branch.
 If not, comment on pr to suggest change.
 * **Cppcheck** -- Lints C files with Cppcheck.